Skip to main content

 What are Some More Famous Jury Nullification Examples and Explanations?

-But in conclusion, the jury has to know the law and the means to keep it well.
+In conclusion, the Jury has to know the law and the means to enforce it.
 The rights you fail to claim become waived.

-And falling into the trap of swearing not to exercise the right places a juror at risk not for exercising right, but instead, the juror is at risk for perjury.
-Solutions are to avoid poisoning the other jurors.
-It appears that it is unwise to tip off fellow jurors as to their rights.
+And falling into the trap of swearing not to exercise the right places a juror at risk not for exercising the right, but instead, the juror is at risk for perjury.
+The solution is to avoid poisoning the other jurors.
+It appears it is unwise to tip off fellow jurors regarding their rights.

 Do Not Surrender Oaths